tisztamo/ChainForth.jl/README.md

 This separation allows the server to provide a lower-level API, thus instead of defining a high-level, rigid API endpoint structure, it exports small building blocks that the client can use to build its own (query) language.

+At the extreme, the server can minimize its interface down to a random access storage, leaving questions like memory allocation, file system, redundancy, etc. to the script.
+Memory-mapped devices connect the script to external resources, business data and server internals.
+A virtual machine.

+The ChainForth language is the assembly of this VM.
+It is so succint that a great runtime with Python-like runtime dynamism and an sql engine can be written in 8 KiloBytes, leaving room for user code and still fit the whole transaction into an UDP packet.

+ChainForth.jl aims to be a ChainForth system that runs those embedded runtimes with surprising speed.

 ## Why not just simply program the API in Julia?

 - Julia execution is unsafe.
-- Measuring and restricting resource use is hard if not impossible in Julia
+- Measuring and restricting resource use is hard if not impossible in Julia.
-- Sending quoted scripts back-and-forth between the communication parties would be impossible if one of them is programmed in Julia.
+- Sending quoted scripts back-and-forth between the communication parties would not always be possible if one of them can only be programmed in Julia.
+Julia is not very embeddable.